arcctgx/ARver/README.md

 They will be installed automatically by `pip install` if needed.
 Alternatively, one can install them using provided `requirements.txt` file.

-The source code includes a `C` extension which depends on `libsndfile`.
-Installation from source requires a `C` compiler (`gcc`) and `libsndfile` headers.
-This makes `libsndfile` both runtime and compile-time dependency.
+The source code includes a `C` extension which depends on `libsndfile`, so building from source requires a `C` compiler (`gcc`) and `libsndfile` headers.
-Currently only installation from a source distribution is supported.
+This makes `libsndfile` both compile-time and runtime dependency when `ARver` is installed from the source distribution.

 ## Features